VMI is an in-depth one-to-one mentorship program that pairs you with a professional author to develop your manuscript to its fullest potential.

 Tuition for Vancouver Manuscript Intensive can be paid by cheque or PayPal.
 By arrangement, tuition may be paid in installments.

-Keep up to date with VMI news and application information for 2019 by subscribing to our mailing list.
+Keep up to date with VMI news and application information for next year by subscribing to our mailing list.

-To apply for this manuscript writing course we recommend you include a twenty-page sample, a short description of your MS or body of work that may comprise a MS, and a resume.
-More details about the application will be posted on this website in early September of each year.
+To apply, we recommend you include a twenty-page sample from your manuscript, a short description of your MS or body of work that may comprise a MS, and a resume.
+More details about the application will be posted on this website in early September.

 Absolutely.
 The majority of our participants have not previously published a book – although many go on to do so after the course.
 We encourage applications from writers with various levels of experience.